Carrie Chapman Catt—Leading the Way for Women's Rights

 Carrie Lane was born January 9, 1859 in Ripon, Wisconsin.
 When she was seven years old the family moved to a farm near Charles City, Iowa.
 Her girlhood home can still be found southeast of Charles City.
 She grew up in an atmosphere influenced by attitudes of the frontier times.
 A curious child and an avid reader, she began to establish her own feminist principles at a young age.
 At the age of six in the first grade she slapped a rude boy in the face after he teased a classmate who had lost her hoop skirt.

-At the age of 13 she wondered why her father could vote but her mother could not in the 1872 presidential election.
+At the age of 13 she wondered why her father could vote could not in the 1872 presidential election, but her mother.
 Before the Civil War era the only people who could vote were white males who were age 21 or over, who owned property or who could show proof of military service.

 A Leader in Her Class